-Training and education is important to ensure that everyone in the school understands that child safety is everyone's responsibility.
-Employees and volunteers (in addition to parents/guardians and children) need to feel confident and comfortable in discussing any allegations of child abuse or child safety concerns.
+Training and education are important to ensure that everyone in the school understands that child safety is everyone's responsibility.
+Staff, volunteers and contractors (in addition to parents/guardians and children) need to feel confident and comfortable in discussing any allegations of child abuse or child safety concerns.

-The school will provide suitable supervision and support to new staff and induction (Appendix 4) into the school's policies, codes and practices related to protection of children.
-It will ensure that these policies are available for staff reference, ie on SEQTA, and updated at regular and assigned intervals.
+The school will provide suitable supervision and support to new staff and induction into the school's policies, codes and practices related to protection of children.
+It will ensure that these policies are available for staff reference, i.e., on SEQTA, and updated at regular and assigned intervals.

-All staff members will be required to sign the Code of Conduct for staff and others working with children when commencing employment at the school.
+All staff members, volunteers and contractors will be required to sign the Code of Conduct for staff and others working with children when commencing employment at the school.
 A Staff members' suitability to continue in a child-connected role will be monitored as a compulsory component of staff management in the annual performance review.